 Beginner · Specialization · 3 - 6 Months

 Yes.
-You can start learning about computers on Coursera for free in two ways:
+You can start learning computer courses on Coursera for free in two ways:

-If you want to keep learning, earn a certificate in computers, or unlock full course access after the preview or trial, you can upgrade or apply for financial aid.
+If you want to keep learning, earn a certificate in computer, or unlock full course access after the preview or trial, you can upgrade or apply for financial aid.